Economical Recipes: Gingersnaps and Chowchow

 Would you rather receive The Austerity Kitchen by email?
 Then sign up for my Substack.

-2 tablespoons chopped pimento
+2 tablespoons molasses

 Would you rather receive The Austerity Kitchen by email?
 Then sign up for my Substack.